 Although companies can decrease operating costs with remote work, they still lose money by missing out on potential LGBTQ customers by using non-inclusive content.
 Up to 86% of LGBTQ adults are more likely to purchase a company’s product or services when an ad is tailored to them, according to a CMI Marketing survey.

-What’s more, heteronormative wedding companies could miss out on the next generation of customers entirely.
+What’s more, heteronormative wedding companies could miss out on the next generation of customers entirely if they don’t update their digital presence and business policies.
 A 2016 survey by the consumer insight agency J. Walter Thompson Innovation Group found that just 48% of Generation Z identifies as completely straight.

 “The next generation is extremely fluid,” said Drye, “and they want to spend their dollars with companies that reflect their values.”